 As part of this HLF project, these collections have been catalogued, conserved and digitised.
 Through this, new research has drawn out the stories of the building and its people, performances and audiences to celebrate the history of this remarkable theatre.

-From November, Bristol Old Vic will welcome visitors introduced to new interactive exhibition spaces, tours and artworks inspired by both archives.
+Visitors to Bristol Old Vic will be able to explore new interactive exhibition spaces, tours and artworks inspired by both archives.

-Other attractions will include ‘Noises Off’, a display telling the story of 250 years of sound technology in the theatre, with a peek at the original 18th century Thunder Run.
-‘The House Is Open!’, a short film by Aardman and Limbic Cinema, highlighting the architectural transformation of the building, will be projection-mapped onto the original 1766 wall of the theatre.
+Other attractions include ‘Noises Off’, a display telling the story of 250 years of sound technology in the theatre, with a peek at the original 18th century Thunder Run.
+‘The House Is Open!’, a short animation by Aardman and Limbic Cinema, highlighting the architectural transformation of the building, is projection-mapped onto the original 1766 wall of the theatre.

 - Artist’s impression of the projection mapping project (Bristol Old Vic)